woodcrafty/reck/docs/memory_usage.rst

 ============
 Memory usage
 ============
-*Wrecord* objects have a very low memory footprint because they store attributes using slots rather than a per-instance dictionary.
+*wrecord* objects have a low memory footprint because they store attributes using slots rather than a per-instance dictionary.
 They use significantly less memory than an equivalent dictionary and slightly less memory (8 bytes to be precise), than an equivalent namedtuple.
 The example